-In Japan and other East Asian and Southeast Asian cuisines, black sesame seeds are used extensively in cooking, baking, and desserts.
-We use the black sesame seeds in their original form, and in powder and paste forms.
-It is one of my favorite flavorings for making pastries and sweets.
-When summer comes around, I would make a jar of homemade black sesame paste and store it in the fridge so I can always whip up black sesame ice cream and other treats.
+Black sesame is one of my favorite flavorings for pastries and sweets!
+When summer comes around, I make a jar of homemade black sesame paste (kuro neri goma) and store it in the fridge so I can always whip up black sesame ice cream and other treats.
+It’s also delicious to add to savory foods like black sesame dan dan noodles.

 With a glossy, jet-black color and uniquely rich nutty flavor, black sesame paste can change the dynamic of a dessert completely.
-I would also describe the flavor as slightly earthy with a mildly bitter undertone, which provides a nice counterbalance to any sweets.
+I would also describe the taste as slightly earthy with a mildly bitter undertone, which provides a nice counterbalance to any sweets.

-How to Make Black Sesame Paste – 2 Simple Ingredients!
+How To Make Black Sesame Paste

 Once you make the paste, you can store it in the refrigerator for up to 1 month!

-Recipes Ideas
+Recipes Ideas for Black Sesame Paste

-In addition to black sesame ice cream and black sesame dan dan noodles, you can also use black sesame paste to make filling for mochi, or include it in your smoothie, to make creme brulee and pudding or as a dipping sauce for fruits like banana and apples.
-Black sesame is known to be an excellent source of calcium, magnesium, iron, and healthy fat, so that’s a double win!
+Try this paste in black sesame ice cream and black sesame dan dan noodles.
+You can also use black sesame paste to make a filling for mochi; add to your smoothie; make creme brulee, custard, and pudding; or add to a dipping sauce for fruit like banana and apples.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.